tskit-dev/tskit/docs/development.md

     the example of other tests, you might need to only add a single line of code here.
 In this case, the tests are well factored so that we can easily compare the results from both the Python and C versions.
-9. Write a docstring for your function in the Python API: for instance, the kc_distance docstring is in [tskit/python/tskit/trees.py](https://github.com/tskit-dev/tskit/blob/main/python/tskit/trees.py).
+9. Finalize your docstring and insert it into the Python API: for instance, the kc_distance docstring is in [tskit/python/tskit/trees.py](https://github.com/tskit-dev/tskit/blob/main/python/tskit/trees.py).
     Ensure that your docstring renders correctly by building the documentation